PrefectHQ/prefect/docs/cloud/users/audit-log.md

 ## Viewing audit logs

-From your Pro or Enterprise account settings page, select the **Audit Log** page to view audit logs.
+From your Pro or Custom account settings page, select the **Audit Log** page to view audit logs.

 ![Viewing audit logs for an account in the Prefect Cloud UI.](/img/ui/audit-log.png)

-Pro and Enterprise account tier admins can view audit logs for:
+Pro and Custom account tier admins can view audit logs for:

 - Account-level events in Prefect Cloud, such as:
   - Member invites